NIFK17002U Conflict Analysis and Negotiation Design

 MSc Programme in Forest and Nature Management

-Most MSc candidates working with the environment, land use, urban planning or e.g. natural resource management will professionally be part of public policy decision making - where scientific knowledge will be negotiated against values, concerns and conflicting interests in the public.
-To competently manouver in such complex landscapes and conflictual decision spaces one must handle relevant theory and tools to analyse the situation and identify the critical features that must be addressed.
-The analysis forms the basis for meaningful design of multiparty negotiations, mediation initiatives and other possible actions or interventions.
+Most MSc candidates working with the environment, land use, forestry, global development, urban planning, natural resource management or climate change - will professionally be part of contentious public policy decision making.
+In public policy decision making scientific knowledge will be negotiated against values, concerns and conflicting interests of the public.
+Oftentimes power, deeply held values, vested interests, heavy institutions, strong incentives - and even violence will be part of the game.
+To competently manouver in such complex decision spaces one must handle relevant theory and tools to analyse the situation and identify the critical features to be addressed.
+Conflict/situation analysis forms the basis for meaningful design of multiparty negotiations, mediation and/or other actions/interventions.
+The course imply efforts to innovate inclusive decision making processes as a basis for creative solutions and new ways forward in complex social-environmental conflict situations.

-This course presents and discusses relevant theories across disciplines and integrates them into a comprehensive, analytical framework (the Unifying Negotiaton Framework).
+This course presents relevant theories across disciplines and integrates them into a comprehensive, analytical framework (the Unifying Negotiaton Framework, published by the course designers in 2012).
 The students will use the framework on a real-life environmental conflict case of their own choice.
-The student will identify the critical features of the situation and design a balanced negotiation process proposal tailored to address the specific challenges of the chosen conflict.
+The student will identify the critical features of the situation and design a balanced negotiation process proposal tailored to address the specific challenges of the chosen conflict situation.

 The course content is distributed at two distinctly different